-For now, Demetrius works in Portland, Oregon, in retail at the Adidas corporate campus, designing custom footwear and apparel on the side.
-He’s designed shoes for his friends, NBA coaches, and hip-hop artists.
+Demetrius worked in Portland, Oregon, in retail at the Adidas corporate campus, designing custom footwear and apparel on the side.
+He’s also designed shoes for his friends, NBA coaches, and hip-hop artists.
 His ultimate goal: to be able to unapologetically express himself through his creative talents.

 Shoes were a way to stand out

 Demetrius’ love for shoes and style started at a young age.
 His earliest memory is of his parents putting him in his first pair of Jordan sneakers when he was just two years old.
 Growing up, he remembers building his wardrobe by coordinating his brothers’ hand-me-downs with thrift store pieces, carefully selected by him and his mother.

 When he started school, shoes became a source of self-expression, as everyone was required to wear a uniform.
 Shoes were the one way for him to stand out from his classmates.
 But, he couldn’t always get the shoes he wanted.
 This fueled his desire to learn more about sneakers and start creating his own designs.
 During the summer between his junior and senior years in high school, he took his vision from the sketchpad to customizing real shoes.